Study options

 Specialisations

 This Master’s programme is a study package which all the students complete together.
-The Master’s thesis (and the possible industrial placement) is the opportunity to specialize and, depending on the topic, to graduate either from Aalto University School of Engineering of from School of Chemical Engineering.
+The Master’s thesis includes a possibility of industrial placement and offers a great opportunity to specialize in a chosen topic within the field.

 Internationalisation